sambody/inkscape-guide-tools/README.md

 To install:

 1. Unzip (extract) the downloaded archive on your computer;
 2. Inside the archive, open the folder named "extensions".
-Copy all the files that are inside the "extensions" folder (NOT the folder itself) into your Inkscape extensions folder, which you can find here:
+Copy all the files that are inside the "extensions" folder (NOT the folder itself) into your user extensions folder, which you can find here:

-- on Windows: "C:\Program Files\Inkscape\share\extensions" OR in "C:\Users\Users\YourUserName\.Appdata\Roaming\inkscape\extensions"
+- on Windows: `C:\Users\YourUserName\.Appdata\Roaming\inkscape\extensions`
-- on Linux: " /home/yourusername/.config/inkscape/extensions" (.config is a hidden folder)
+- on Linux and OS X: `$HOME/.config/inkscape/extensions/` (where $HOME is your user folder, and .config is a hidden folder)
-- on OS X: "/Applications/Inkscape.app/Contents/Resources/extensions"

-Restart or open Inkscape.
+Restart Inkscape.

 ### Where to find the extensions menu